tmuxinator/tmuxinator/README.md

 If a tab contains multiple commands, they will be 'joined' together with '&&'.
 If you want to have your own default config, place it into $HOME/.tmuxinator/default.yml

+The `pre` command allows you to run anything before starting the tmux session.
+Could be handy to make sure you database daemons are running.

 ## Panes Support
 you can define your own panes inside a window likes this: